maciekgajewski/decimal-presentation/presentation.md

 * Currently working for Kenetic, a HK-based company trading cryptocurrencies.
 * End-to-end trading system
-* Majority of the code in Python, but the fats bits in C++
+* Majority of the code in Python, but the fast bits in C++
 * This presentation is about data types used in the C++ to store financial values
 * I'm going to show excerpts from actual production code